mvienneau/pixel_sort/README.md

 ## TODO
 - Unit tests to ensure the code is actually doing what I think
 - Break out more of the functions into separate files
+- Re-write the sorting/bucketing code to be cleaner and clearer
-- Add more waays to sort and bucket
+- Add more ways to sort and bucket